metio/terraform-provider-k8s/docs/data-sources/pipes_services_k8s_aws_pipe_v1alpha1_manifest.md

 Optional:

-- `http_parameters` (Attributes) These are custom parameter to be used when the target is an API Gateway RESTAPIs or EventBridge ApiDestinations.
-In the latter case, these are mergedwith any InvocationParameters specified on the Connection, with any valuesfrom the Connection taking precedence. (see [below for nested schema](#nestedatt--spec--enrichment_parameters--http_parameters))
+- `http_parameters` (Attributes) These are custom parameter to be used when the target is an API Gateway REST APIs or EventBridge ApiDestinations.
+In the latter case, these are merged with any InvocationParameters specified on the Connection, with any values from the Connection taking precedence. (see [below for nested schema](#nestedatt--spec--enrichment_parameters--http_parameters))
 - `input_template` (String)

 <a id="nestedatt--spec--enrichment_parameters--http_parameters"></a>